 Nuts is a poker term, for when a player has the best hand possible.

-Odds are a numerical expression, used within gambling to reflect the likelihood of an outcome.
-Can be presented in both decimal and fractional form.
+Odds (also known as the price) are a numerical expression, used within gambling to reflect the likelihood of an outcome.
+There are generally three main ways in which they are presented; decimal, fractional and American (moneyline).

-An Oddsmaker is an individual, employed by the bookmaker, that is responsible for calculating and setting the betting odds.
+An Oddsmaker is an individual, employed by the bookmaker, that is responsible for calculating and setting the betting odds for an event.

 If an outcome is priced as Odds-on, it is considered more likely to happen than not.
 The odds offered to win the event will be very short.
-Odds-on expressed as fractional would see the smaller number before the bigger number, e.g 10/11 or 1/5.
-Displayed as decimals, odds-on would be 2.00 and below.
+Odds-on expressed as a fraction would see the smaller number before the bigger number, e.g 10/11 or 1/5.
+Displayed as decimals, odds-on would be below 2.00.

 An Outsider is a horse or team that is deemed unlikely to win.
 The odds offered on outsiders will be longer.

-Over/Under Betting refers to markets where the sportsbook will predict there to be a specific number of statistics in a game.
+Over/Under Betting refers to markets where the sportsbook will predict a specific number of statistics in a game.
 The bettor will wager against whether the actual number in the game will be higher or lower.
-For example in football, over/under a certain number of goals to be scored in a game or over/under a certain number of corners.
+For example, in football, over/under a certain number of goals to be scored in a game or over/under a certain number of corners.

-An Overround is how a bookmaker makes money.
-It involves factoring in the profit margin when setting prices.
+An Overround (betting margin) is how a bookmaker makes money.
+It involves factoring in a profit margin when setting prices.
+A bookmaker betting to lower overrounds or margin will generally pay more back to winning customers.
+An explanation of Marathonbet’s low margins can be found here.

 Parlay is an American term used to describe combining multiple bets into one.
 Commonly known as an accumulator, in the UK.

 To Place in horse racing, means to bet on a horse that doesn’t win, but finishes in a position that the bookmaker has offered as part of an each-way (E/W) bet.
-If your horse places, you would receive a part of your initial stake back.
+If your horse places, you would receive a payout for the place part of your bet.

 A Pony is a slang term, used to describe £25.

 A Pre-Match Bet refers to placing a bet before the event has begun.
-If you were to bet after the event has started, this would be considered in-play.
+If you were to bet after the event has started, this would be considered a live (in-play) bet.

-Price is a term used to describe the odds on a specific market, or selection.
+Price (see odds) is a term used to describe the odds on a specific outcome or selection.

 Any money you have made, above what you have staked, is Profit.

-In betting, a ‘Push’ is a draw between the bookmaker and the punter.
-The bet is deemed neither a won or lost, and the bettors stake is returned.
+In betting, a ‘Push’ is a draw between the bookmaker and the punter where the final score of a game is exactly equal to the goal/point/etc spread.
+The bet is deemed neither won nor lost, and the bettors stake is returned.

-A Return is the amount of money you receive if your bet wins.
+A Return is the amount of money you receive back from your bet if it has a payout.

-To win a Reverse Forecast, you need to pick two horses in a race.
-They must finish in the top 2 positions, in any order.
+To win a Reverse Forecast, you need to pick two horses or greyhounds in a race.
+They must finish first and second, in any order.
 Because you are effectively placing 2 separate bets, the cost of the bet is double your stake.
-For example, a £2 Reverse Forecast to win will cost you £4.
+For example, a £2 Reverse Forecast will cost you £4.

 Reverse Forecast Double

 This is similar to a Reverse Forecast.
-However, with a Reverse Forecast Double you pick at least 2 selections, in two or more events.
-To win, your selections must come first and second , in any order in at least two events.
+However, with a Reverse Forecast Double you pick at least 2 selections, in two events.
+To win, your selections must come first and second, in any order in both events.
+If you have two selections in two races, the bet will be 4 x Reversed Forecast doubles (costing four times your unit stake) and will increase depending how many additional selections you include.

 ROI means ‘Return on Investment’.
 In a gambling sense implies any profit you have made above your initial stake.